r2devops/hub/jobs/job_release/README.md

 ## Objective

-Retrieve all versions of multiple jobs and create release for each entry inside their `CHANGELOG.md` files
+Retrieve all job templates from a repository and create GitLab release (and git tag) for each versions listed in `CHANGELOG.md`

 ## How to use it